superduper-io/superduper/docs/usage/datasets.md

 - To maintain a record for auditors and oversight committees to refer to in the worst case.

-Correspondingly, SuperDuperDB distinguishes between datasets and data queries from the `Datalayer`.
+Correspondingly, SuperDuperDB distinguishes between datasets and data queries from the `DB`.
 The `Dataset` is designed to be fetched only once, and preserved as an `Artifact`, saved in the configured artifact store.

 Here is an example of creating a SuperDuperDB dataset: